Alignak-monitoring-contrib/alignak-checks-snmp/README.rst

 The installation of this checks pack will copy some configuration files in the Alignak default configuration directory (eg. */usr/local/share/alignak/etc*).
 The copied files are located in the default sub-directory used for the packs (eg. *arbiter/packs* for the Nagios legacy cfg files or *arbiter/backend-json* for the backend importable files).

+.. note:: the default plugins directory used by Alignak is */usr/local/var/libexec* and the installed scripts are not located in this place.
+You must copy them to the right place!

 From Alignak packages repositories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~